-Andrew Archer is an Eye Movement Desensitization & Reprocessing (EMDR) trained psychotherapist.
+Andrew Archer (MSW, LICSW)is an Eye Movement Desensitization & Reprocessing (EMDR) trained psychotherapist.
 He is knowledgeable in the realm of psychotropic medications and has worked with individuals suffering from severe and persistent mental illness for over 10 years.
 He applies mindfulness and EMDR interventions to treat rather than simply contain the symptoms of bipolar disorder.
 Andrew is the author of the 2013 memoir, Pleading Insanity (Archway Publishing from Simon & Schuster).
 Through honest descriptions of bipolar disorder, the book details a genuine portrait of mental illness.
 He has recently moved back to Madison and joined the practice of Midwest Center for Human Services, LLP.

 DANIEL ARES LOPEZ

 Daniel Ares Lopez (PhD candidate in Hispanic literature) is a native Spanish speaker who has taught Spanish to adults for many years.
 His areas of interest include linguistics, philology, and teaching Spanish as a second language in multicultural classrooms.

 Tami Bahr LCSW, CSAC, ICS, EAGALA Certified, is the owner of Triquestrian, LLC, an Equine Assisted Psychotherapy program.
 She is also a therapist at Open Door Center for Change, LLC and a full time Lecturer at Edgewood College.
 Tami is on the Executive Committee for the Recovery Coalition of Dane County and is the Wisconsin Network Group Coordinator for EAGALA.